Sakrac/Shuffled-Binary-Search/readme.md

 Another option is to _unshuffle_ the **index** from the key lookup into a **linear index**, which is a small O(log n) loop, without any memory access.

 - Call **DeshuffleIndex** to convert a shuffled index into a linear index.

+###Removal and Insertion

+Just for completion and the rare case that a shuffled binary search array with insertion and removal would actually make sense, here's some code to handle that.

+ - void **SortShuffledArray**(int *array, int count)
+	- Sorts a shuffled array.
+ - int **RemoveShuffledArrayValue**(int value, int *shuffled_array, int count)
+	- Removes a value from a shuffled array, returns new count.
+ - int **InsertShuffledArrayValue**(int value, int *shuffled_array, int count)
+	- Inserts a value into a shuffled array, checks for duplicate, returns new count.

+Initially the idea was to just use qsort or something on the shuffled array but the difference in performance between shuffling an array and sorting it is just too large.

+Keep in mind that calling InsertShuffledArrayValue requires that there is room for the array to grow.
+Check the return value from Remove and Insert since it is valid that the count does not change (Removing a value that doesn't exist or Inserting a duplicate value would result in 'count' not changing).

 ###Test code